Birrellc/Navigating-Newcastle/static/testing/testing.md

 - Validation Rules

 1. Word must be between 2-15 characters.
-2. Word must not start or end with Whitespace.
+2. Word must not start with Whitespace.
 3. Word Data is required.
 4. Definition must be between 2-25 characters.
-5. Definition must not start or end with Whitespace.
+5. Definition must not start with Whitespace.
 6. Definition Data is required.
 7. Example must be between 2-50 characters.
-8. Example must not start or end with Whitespace.
+8. Example must not start with Whitespace.
 9. Example Data is required.
 10. Words cannot be added if theyre already in the dictionary/database.